GeneralUniverse/IDS/README.md

 # IDS-projekt
-This is a project for a database oriented curse.
+This is a project for a database oriented course.